cap-js/docs/java/migration.md

 #### Enforcement API & Custom Handlers

-The new CAP Java SDK offers a technical service called `AuthorizationService`, which serves as a replacement for the former % if jekyll.environment == "external" %}Enforcement APIs% else %}[Enforcement APIs](./custom-logic/authorization)% endif %}.
+The new CAP Java SDK offers a technical service called `AuthorizationService`, which serves as a replacement for the former Enforcement APIs.
 Obtain a reference to this service just like for all other services, either explicitly through a `ServiceCatalog` lookup or per dependency injection in Spring:

 ```java
 @Autowire